patrick-llgc/Learning-Deep-Learning/Papers_Notes_CNN.md

 ### SSD
 - [SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325)
 - Architecture
 	- Replaces the FC layers in YOLO with convolutional (3x3) predictors.
-This makes it faster than YOLO.
+This makes it faster tdsfhan YOLO.
 	- Predictions of different scales from feature maps of different scales (increasingly larger scale prediction from coarser feature maps).
 	- Uses anchor boxes to regress bb locations.
 	- Base network is VGG16, but adapted similarly to DeepLab with atrous algorithm to gain speed.